trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image38.png" max-width="383"%}

-Now open the OnlyKey Chrome Configuration App.
-With your correct PIN entered on the OnlyKey you are able to select the Slot to configure and paste this code into the field located next to ''Google Auth OTP'' as shown below:
+Now open the OnlyKey App and unlock your OnlyKey.
+Select the Slot to configure and paste this code into the field located next to ''Google Auth OTP'' as shown below:

 {% include image.html file="image65.png" max-width="599" %}